 He is just one many innovators who has challenged Statoil on how to survive in a world that looks very different today compared with to the world that was envisaged 10–20 years ago.
 Once a buzzword, digitalisation has become reality, and traditional approaches don’t always work so well any more.

-To be quite honest, I think this is one of the most exciting jobs in Statoil
+To be quite honest, I think this is one of the most exciting jobs in Equinor

-Ragnhild Ulvik, Vice President Innovation and Head of Innovation Team, Statoil.
+Ragnhild Ulvik, Vice President Innovation and Head of Innovation Team, Equinor.

 Optimism and new technology

 But it’s not only in the oil industry that there is potential for profit from digitalisation.
 Murshid Ali believes that a digital platform that can replace financial solutions is one of the ways to capture the benefits of digitalisation.
 “One of the drivers for us is clearly the opportunity we see to be involved when it takes off.
 It is quite disruptive, and very exciting.”

 He’s one of the young voices Statoil consulted in the “Good Advice from Young Minds” campaign.
 He’s uncertain whether Statoil is equipped for the challenges ahead, but judging by the optimism of Equinor CEO Eldar Sætre, and Innovation Manager Ragnhild Ulvik, he may be wrong.